benjystanton/benjystanton.github.io/about.md

 ## Clients

-I’ve worked with some great clients over the years; including NHS Wales, Shelter Cymru, Joe’s Ice Cream and Scouts Wales.
+I’ve worked with some great clients over the years; including the Driver and Vehicle Licensing Agency (DVLA), the The Secure Anonymised Information Linkage (SAIL) Databank, the NHS Wales Informatics Service (NWIS), Shelter Cymru, Joe’s Ice Cream and Scouts Wales.

 ## Experience

 Where | When
 ----- | -----
+ONS | October 2016 to present
-Leadin | May 2015 to present
+Leadin | May 2015 to October 2016
 Freelance | February 2014 to March 2016
-James Good Limited | March 2011 to February 2014
+James Good | March 2011 to February 2014
 Freelance | May 2008 to May 2011
 Web Media Works | June 2004 to April 2008